-- 1. For computers shipped with a carbon fiber palm-rest, use a fine-tipped instrument to push the microSIM filler outwards to remove it from its slot on the palm-rest assembly. - i) NOTE: The microSIM filler must be transferred to the new replacement palm-rest assembly. - 2.
+- 1. For computers shipped with a carbon fiber palm-rest, use a fine-tipped instrument to push the nanoSIM outwards to remove it from its slot on the palm-rest assembly. - 2.
 After performing the pre-requisites, you are left with the palm-rest assembly.